 Unless otherwise agreed by Council, levels should be related to Australian Height Datum (AHD).
+Permanent Survey Mark(s) (PSM/PM) should accord with the "Surveying (Cadastral Surveys) Regulations 2015" or its successor document(s) with the height level in metres to the Australian Height Datum (AHD) and the Datum/Projection Coordinate Reference System (CRS) set to the Geocentric Datum of Australia 2020/ Map Grid of Australia Zone 54 (GDA2020/MGA Zone 54), which is also referred to as MGA2020 Zone 54 or EPSG:7854.
 Plans should nominate a minimum of two (2) permanent survey marks (PSM's) and their respective numbers/identification, and any temporary benchmarks (TBM's) relevant to the works.
 Where it is not possible to nominate two survey marks, Council may agree to accept the use of only one survey mark.